warne2tj/Text-Based-Adventure-Game/README.md

 # How To Set Up Your Program
 I recommend a few things that will make creating your program easier.
 These things will keep you from running into many errors.
-1. The first, is to decalare all player stats or booleans at the beginning of your program.
+1. The first, is to declare all player stats or booleans at the beginning of your program.
 This helps to standardize the location of these variables and make them easier to define.
-2. Next, decalare all functions that you are going to use.
+2. Next, declare all functions that you are going to use.
 This is because Python is *dynamically compiled*.
 The code reads like a book.
 While the program is running, **it doesn't know about any code that is has not read yet**.
 So, if you have a function declared at the end of the file, you can't call it at the beginning of the file.
 To avoid these errors, have all your functions (different locations, damage calculators, etc.) declared after your global character statistics variables.
 3. Finally, write the code that starts the adventure at the end of the file.
 This is just an extension of point two.
 If you start your adventure at the end, all character statistics and functions will be defined, and you shouldn't run into any `reference before assignment` errors.
 These errors occur when no variable or function exists at the scope that you called it.
 Bonus Tip: IF you run into an error, Google it!
 There is nothing wrong with Googling a problem.
 Google is an excellent resource, especially if the error you are running into is a common error.
 You will likely find a StackOverflow post that contains your error, an explanation of why it occured, and how to fix it.

 I have included a starter file that designates and follows the tips that are outlined above, and it contains the functions that I recommended you copy from my program.
 Feel free (and I recommend!) downloading this file to use as a base for creating your own adventure game!
-With all this being said, goodluck!
+With all this being said, good luck!